dillfrescott/synapse-docker/README.md

 ## Delegation

-As far as delegation goes you can essentially copy [this GitHub repo](https://github.com/dillfrescott/dill.tokyo) but put your own values in `.well-known/matrix/client` and `.well-known/matrix/server` files!
+As far as delegation goes you can essentially copy [this repo](https://github.com/dillfrescott/dill.tokyo) but put your own values in `.well-known/matrix/client` and `.well-known/matrix/server` files!
 Then host it using GitHub Pages!
 Also you can modify `index.html` to have it redirect to any site you wish!
 Or even get rid of it entirely!
 It's totally up to you!

 Have fun! :)